 Taking care of your loved one can be very difficult for you because you have to be with them 24 hours a day, seven days a week.
 Choosing a caregiver even for a day is just as important as choosing one for a couple of months.
 You need to know that your relative is well taken care of for those few hours.
 You also need a break for yourself once in a while to catch up with a few things.
 Here are some guidelines you need to know on how to choose a suitable caregiver for a day or for a few hours.

-Get a local authority assessment for professional advice about the type of respite care needed.
+Get a local authority assessment for professional advice about the type of live in care that is needed.
 Both the caregiver and the patient should have an assessment to make sure that nothing is missed and that the patient gets a caregiver who can cater to all of his/her needs.

 Clarify funding in advance